 Gartree has great sporting facilities, allowing a range of activities to take place comfortably.
 They include a sports hall, fitness suite/dance studio and and hall inside, together with extensive all-weather multi-purpose playing areas and grass pitches outside.

 The department also benefits from having a specialist team of well-trained PE teachers, whose experiences in working across the 11-16 age range are used to inspire and challenge pupils and help them reach their full potential.

 Our curriculum provides both depth and breadth, with Gartree’s current pupils experiencing a challenging programme of activities.

-Activity specific level descriptors can also be found in both changing rooms, as well as the Sports Hall, when particular units of work are being taught.
+Activity specific mastery levels can also be found in both changing rooms, as well as the Sports Hall, when particular units of work are being taught.

 Key Stage 4

 - Non- Exam Assessment (NEA).
 Three practical performances (30%)